sgmurphy/wordpress-plugins/stops-core-theme-and-plugin-updates/readme.txt

 For additional information and FAQs for Easy Updates Manager <a href="https://easyupdatesmanager.com">check out our website</a>.

 == Changelog ==

+= 9.0.18 - 2024-07-10 =

+* TWEAK: Allow auto-updates event from other plugins to take place only if it's in the same exact schedule with the auto-updates scheduling feature
+* TWEAK: Auto-updates should always run at the actual time the user has set it to be and prevent auto-updates event that runs outside the auto-updates scheduling feature
+* TWEAK: Fixed spelling errors in the repo
+* TWEAK: Force automatic updates can now be performed without the user being given full update capabilities.
+Prior to this, in order to successfully force the automatic updates the user had to have core, plugin and theme capabilities
+* TWEAK: Force automatic updates should be independent and should not depend on the user-defined settings which can lead to the auto-updates itself being failed
+* TWEAK: Split multiple sentences into separate translation calls.
+* TWEAK: Update the composer package yahnis-elsts/plugin-update-checker for PHP 8.2 compatibility

 = 9.0.17 - 2023-08-09 =